pazlabgit/rumen_var_2020/README.md

 Bioinformatics analysis to recreate the results from the manuscript **""** by Paz et al. 2020.

 ## Running details
-Analysis is presented as several R Markdown files that were ran on a Macintosh using the macOS High Sierra v10.13.6 operating system with 8 GB RAM.
+Analysis is presented as several R Markdown files that were ran on a Macintosh with the macOS High Sierra v10.13.6 operating system and 8 GB RAM.
 Other operating systems should work with cloning of the environment (see **Create environment**)

 ## Steps